-- 1. Move the "Y" valve lever to the OVERBOARD position. - 2.
-Activate the macerator pump by turning its switch on - 3.
-Turn off the macerator pump after the pump-out is complete.
+- Move the "Y" valve lever to the DOWN or OVERBOARD position. - 2.
+Open the seacock valve, if equipped. - 3.
+Activate the macerator pump by turning its switch on. - 4.
+Turn off the macerator pump after the pump-out is complete. - 5.
+Close the seacock.